Lab Muffin Beauty Science

 Overall, I think if your capillaries are just starting to show like mine, it probably isn’t worth getting them fixed just yet, since the treatment works better on darker capillaries.
 But if your capillaries are more severe (such as in these before and after photos from the Cynosure site), it’s worth talking to a clinic that does this procedure to check what sorts of results you can expect – the procedure is very quick, not very painful, and the results can be very impressive!

-This procedure was provided for review, which did not affect my opinion.
+This procedure was provided for editorial consideration, which did not affect my opinion.
 For more information, see Disclosure Policy.

 Related Posts